Surendra4306/Robust_yield_prediction/README.md

 Robust Yield Prediction Yield Plan.

-Introduction: Robust yield prediction is a critical area of research in agriculture that aims to provide accurate forecasts of crop yields, taking into account various factors such as weather patterns, different properties of farm.
+Introduction: Robust yield prediction is a critical area of research in agriculture that aims to provide accurate forecasts of crop yields, taking into account various factors such as weather patterns, and different properties of farms.
 Accurate yield predictions are essential for ensuring food security, managing crop prices, and optimizing resource allocation.

 Traditionally, yield predictions have been made using statistical models that rely on historical data and assumptions about the relationships between crop yield and environmental factors.
 However, these models often fail to capture the complex and dynamic nature of agricultural systems, resulting in inaccurate and unreliable predictions.